May 2, 2019

 - Chest tightness

 The only way to really learn about how mold affects you is by getting an allergy test.
-After learning what you’re allergic to, you can eventually become resistant by starting allergy treatment through allergy drops or shots.
+After learning what you’re allergic to, you can eventually become resistant by starting allergy treatment through allergy drops, allergy shots, or ExACT Immunoplasty.